 Please explain a little bit about Cleveland APL: Located in the Tremont area of Cleveland, the Cleveland Animal Protective League relies solely on donations and program fees to investigate and prosecute animal cruelty in Cuyahoga County and assist nearly 15,000 homeless animals a year through a variety of progressive programs.
 The Cleveland APL has been creating “happily ever afters” in Northeast Ohio since 1913.
 Continue reading “Kitty Close-up: Dan Sandy and his 58,000 feline photos”→

-Marianna is an amateur photographer in Vicenza, Italy who has a passion for both cats and photography.
+Marianna is an amateur photographer in Vicenza, Italy who has a passion for both cats and photography (a catographer!).
 An office employee by day, Marianna enjoys photographing her feline friends and she also started a Facebook page to help stray cats find their forever homes.

 Angel volunteers at her local animal shelter in The Netherlands and takes beautiful pictures of the cats and kittens who are waiting for their forever homes.
 She takes several pictures of each cat and selects her favorite two or three shots.
 Angel then gives those pictures to the shelter and they can choose which one to use for their database and website.
 She photographs two to three times a week at the shelter.